Acland No. 2 Colliery: Mine Manager's Office

 The former mine manager's office is to the east of the workshop.
 It is a brown, wooden, weatherboard hut with a gabled, corrugated iron roof.
 It is elevated on short stumps.
 A verandah extends the full length of the western side.
 The verandah does not have a balustrade.
 Access is via a short staircase.
 A panelled wooden door opens into the centre of this elevation.
 Two sashed windows open either side of the door.
 The opposite (eastern) side of the house has a similar arrangement of door and windows.
 A ramp provides access to the door on this side.
 A steel carport of recent construction projects the full length of the eastern side.
 A water tank is located at each end of the former office.

 Recent shed

 Just to the north of the former office is a corrugated iron shed of recent construction.
 It has a gabled roof and roller doors.
 A large flat roofed, open sided shed is attached to the side.

 Bathroom

 The former bathroom, now a residence, is east of the pithead.
 This is a long weatherboard building with a gabled, corrugated iron roof.
-Short gabled projections extend from the eastern and western elevations about half way along the building.
+Short gabled projections extend from the eastern and western elevations about halfway along the building.
 Aluminium sliding windows open into the sides of the building and an aluminium sliding door provides access into the northern end.
 A hinged door opens into the eastern side, just to the south of the gabled projection.